-The ward operates team nursing with a nurse to patient ratio of 1:6 with a HCA being allocated to each side of the unit.
-The unit also has a shift co-ordinator per shift.
+The ward operates team nursing with a nurse to patient ratio of 1:6-8 with a HCA being allocated to each team.
+In the HASU the nurse to patient ratio is 1:2.

 The ward also has a supervisory Ward Sister to facilitate nursing 'the right patients, in the right place, at the right time'.
 Also to facilitate the support, training and supervision of all members of staff.